-Our primary contribution is a \emph{necessary and sufficient condition} for the equivalence of mean-subtracted DMD and DFT.
-Using this geometric condition, we generate counterexamples that disprove the converse of the sufficient condition in \cite{chen2012variants} and consequently the flawed discussion in \cite{hirsh2019centering}.
-We, then, formally show that linear consistency\footnote{An appropriate number of time delays \cite{brunton2017chaos,arbabi2017ergodic} can ensure linear consistency.} and over-sampling prevent the equivalence of mean-subtracted DMD and DFT.
 By the contrapositive, DMD-DFT equivalence can be used to decide if more data is needed to construct an accurate DMD model.
-Under the stronger condition of Koopman invariant observables, we also show the converse: DMD-DFT equivalence can result from paucity of data.
+Under the stronger condition of Koopman invariant observables, we also show the converse: DMD-DFT equivalence can result from a paucity of data (\cref{cor:DMDFT_Undersampled}).

-We then study the practice of mode-selection in DMD.
-This post-processing step is used to address numerical artifacts arising from the imperfect tuning of DMD model order.
-In the companion matrix formulation, the order or capacity of the DMD model is the length of the training trajectory.
-The minimum order required for generalizability is the dimension of the underlying Koopman invariant subspace.
-Since this dimension is unknown in practice, the safest option is to keep it as large as possible \cite{kutz2016dynamic}.

-A setback with this approach is the deluge of DMD eigen-values to contend with.
-A common choice is to neglect those corresponding to DMD modes with very small norm \cite{rowley2009spectral,tu2013dynamic,arbabi2017study,le2017higher,haggerty2020modeling,drmac2019data}.
-We formally validate this choice when the observables lie in a finite dimensional Koopman invariant subspace, and extend its applicability to mean-subtracted data.

-We prove that DMD eigen-values corresponding to DMD modes with non-zero norm comprise the Koopman spectrum.
-Therefore, DMD eigen-values whose DMD modes have negligible norm may be discarded.
-This strategy of pruning the DMD spectrum can also be used with mean-subtracted data, provided the data is sufficiently delay embedded before performing DMD.
-These results rely upon linear consistency and access to enough data.
-While the former can be met with time delays, the latter can be partially addressed purely from data using the characterization of DMD-DFT equivalence developed in this work.